JosuaKrause/redipy/README.md

 Note, that `redipy.script.RedisFn` and `redipy.script.CallFn` can always be used in redis backend scripts.
 However, calling functions this way will have the native lua behavior which can lead to surprising results.
+To patch those up as well you can use `redipy.redis.lua.LuaBackend.add_redis_patch_plugin`, `redipy.redis.lua.LuaBackend.add_general_patch_plugin`, and `redipy.redis.lua.LuaBackend.add_helper_function_plugin` to add the subclasses of `redipy.plugin.LuaRedisPatch`, `redipy.plugin.LuaRedisPatch`, and `redipy.plugin.HelperFunction` respectively.
+Those functions then can also be used with the `redipy.script.RedisFn` and `redipy.script.CallFn` commands.

 Adding functions as described above is discouraged as it may lead to inconsistent support of different backends and inconsistent behavior across